Mitigation of quantum crosstalk in cross-resonance based qubit architectures: Discussion

 \subsubsection{Revisiting the frequency collision issue}

-As discussed in Sec.~\ref{SecIIA} and Sec.~\ref{SecIII}, according to the underlying mechanism, the frequency collision can be classified into two main types, the static one and the dynamic one.
-Accordingly, near frequency collision regions, the two-type collisions can be described by the following effective two-level Hamiltonian given in the dressed state picture (see Fig.~\ref{fig8})
+As discussed in Sec.~\ref{SecIIA} and Sec.~\ref{SecIII}, according to the underlying mechanism, the frequency collision can be classified into two main types, static and dynamic.
+Accordingly, near frequency-collision regions, the two types of collisions can be described by the following effective two-level Hamiltonian given in the dressed state picture (see Fig.~\ref{fig8})

 where $H_{sc}$ and $H_{dc}$ are for describing the static and the dynamic collisions, respectively.
-Here, $\delta_{s0}$ ($\delta_{d0}$) denotes the two-level detuning without the CR drive while $\delta_s(\Omega)$ ($\delta_d(\Omega)$) is the ac-stark shift, generally displaying the quadratic dependence on the drive amplitude $\Omega$ [see Eq.~(\ref{eq22})]. $\lambda_{s}$ denotes the coupling enabling the static collisions and is almost independent of the drive amplitude, while $\lambda_{d}(\Omega)$ is the coupling for the dynamic collision and strongly depends on the CR drive amplitude.
+Here, $\delta_{s0}$ ($\delta_{d0}$) denotes the two-level detuning without the CR drive while $\delta_s(\Omega)$ ($\delta_d(\Omega)$) is the ac-Stark shift, generally displaying a quadratic dependence on the drive amplitude $\Omega$ [see Eq.~(\ref{eq22})]. $\lambda_{s}$ denotes the coupling enabling the static collisions and is almost independent of the drive amplitude, while $\lambda_{d}(\Omega)$ is the coupling for the dynamic collision and strongly depends on the CR drive amplitude.
 Below, based on Eqs.~(\ref{eq25}) and~(\ref{eq26}), we give more detailed discussions on the frequency collision: